pandas-dev/pandas/doc/source/development/contributing_environment.rst

    # Build and install pandas
    python setup.py build_ext -j 4
+   python setup.py develop

+   # Alternatively, if you would like to try out our new build system
+   # based on meson
-   python -m pip install -e . --no-build-isolation --no-use-pep517
+   pip install . --no-build-isolation --config-settings="builddir=builddir"

 **Unix**/**macOS with pyenv**